Oliver-Ren/cs4321-projects/project4/README.md

 It also provides tree index deserialization functionality when user need to use index scan operator during the execution.
 This would shorten the tuple searching time.

 ## Index Scan Operator
+We implemented an index scan operator for index selection using B+ tree index.
+It evaluates expressions contains the index attribute, and would call deserilizer to fetch the first satified data entry from the leaf node of the B+ tree.
+After that, it would fetch tuples linearly if the file is clustered, other wise, it will continously fetch next satisfied data entry from the deserializer.

 ## Selection Logic in Physcial Plan Builder

 ## Testing